 The Insurance Governance Leadership Network (IGLN) provides an opportunity for non-executive directors from large global insurers to discuss with peers – through private roundtable discussions and one-on-one discussions – key issues influencing the future of the industry, including governance, regulation, and risk management.
 The IGLN also enables dialogue on these issues among senior executives (notably, chief risk officers), policymakers, and supervisors.

 Participants in the network are committed to outstanding governance and supervision in support of the mission to build strong, enduring, and trustworthy insurance institutions in the face of global change.

-The IGLN is organized and led by Tapestry Networks and actively supported by Ernst & Young.
+The IGLN is organized and led by Tapestry Networks and actively supported by EY.
 In addition to providing opportunities for candid dialogue, we publish research on the issues of greatest importance to the non-executive director community in the insurance industry.

 Recent network topics: